Down Payment Assistance Programs in Tucson & Southern Arizona

 You are not just getting assistance, you are getting a plan.

-Down payment assistance programs provide funds to help cover your down payment and sometimes closing costs.
-These programs may come in the form of grants, forgivable loans, or second mortgages depending on the program.
+Down payment assistance programs help eligible homebuyers cover part of their down payment and, in some cases, closing costs.
+Assistance may be provided as grants, forgivable second mortgages, deferred-payment loans, or low-interest secondary financing depending on the program.

 Did you know?